 - Set up the other basic settings, such as the following:

-- Currency – PayPal Invoicing supports multiple currencies.
+- Currency — PayPal Invoicing supports multiple currencies.
 Visit PayPal Supported Currencies for the complete list.

 - Next, scroll down, and provide your Business Details:

 - Company Name – you must provide the complete company name.